top of page

 MILESTONES

-This 20th year is a time to honor the legacy of the conference while looking boldly to the future.
+This 21st year is a time to honor the legacy of the conference while looking boldly to the future.
 We are committed to making this a momentous event that reflects the weight of its history and the urgency of its mission.
-Under the theme Reclaim, Empower, Strategize, Transform (REST): The Path to Sustainable Freedom, we’re going big—bringing together the brightest minds and most dedicated advocates to explore pathways to justice, equity, and sustainable freedom.
+Under the theme "Building Tomorrow, Today: Mobilizing for the Future We Envision," we’re going big—bringing together the brightest minds and most dedicated advocates to explore pathways to justice, equity, and sustainable freedom.

 WHO WE ARE